mdsimon2/RPi-CamillaDSP/README.md

 #### m4_2x4hd.yml

 - This configuration uses a miniDSP 2x4HD as capture device.
-- Due to clock difference between ALSA loopback and M4, rate adjust and asynchronous resampling are enabled.
+- Due to clock difference between loopback and M4, rate adjust and asynchronous resampling are enabled.
 - Capture sample rate set to 96 kHz to match miniDSP 2x4HD sample rate.
 - Only 96 kHz playback sample rate configuration is provided but this can be changed to any sample rate supported by the M4.